 The feedback given by customers is always what you need to move your business forward.
 A business is all about satisfying the consumers.
 So when making decisions, it’s good to have performed a survey by checking out their perceptions and attitudes about your product or service.

 A Likert scale is a questionnaire survey that goes beyond the normal “yes or no” response.
-It gives you the opportunity of finding results more accurately.
+It gives you the opportunity to find results more accurately.